If you’re self-employed, accounting software can make it much simpler to manage your finances.

-HMRC has a tool on their website that you can use to find compatible software.
+HMRC has a tool on its website that you can use to find compatible software.
 For each of the packages we’ve written about, we’ve mentioned its compatibility with Making Tax Digital, but be sure to research this yourself before making your choice.

-Eventually, HMRC expects to introduce Making Tax Digital for all VAT-registered businesses, as well as for Income Tax and Corporation Tax.
+Eventually, HMRC expects to introduce Making Tax Digital for all VAT-registered businesses, as well as for income tax and corporation tax.

-Some of the software providers, including QuickBooks and Xero, have dedicated Making Tax Digital pages on their website.
+Some of the software providers, including QuickBooks and Xero, have dedicated Making Tax Digital pages on their websites.
 It’s likely that these will be updated with any future plans and upgrades, and we’ll keep you up to date with any news from HMRC about the future of Making Tax Digital.